 Fund Financial Statements: The fund financial statements provide information about the Town's funds.
 A separate statement for the governmental fund category is presented.
+The Town has no fiduciary funds to report.
 The emphasis of the fund financial statements is on major governmental funds.
 All remaining governmental funds are aggregated and reported as non-major funds.